 Do I Need Evidence When Claiming For Shoulder Injury Compensation?

-When making a personal injury claim for shoulder injury compensation, you will need to prove negligence occurred.
-Gathering sufficient evidence could help prove the injuries you suffered as well as liability.
+When making a personal injury claim for shoulder injury compensation, you will need to prove that negligence occurred.
+Gathering sufficient evidence could help prove the injuries you suffered as well as the liability.

 Some examples of the evidence you could submit to support your claim include:

-- A copy of your medical records that state the type of injury you suffered and the treatment required.
+A copy of your medical records that states the type of injury you suffered and the treatment required.

 One of our solicitors could help you with gathering evidence for your claim, provided you have a valid case.